datacommonsorg/docsite/api/r/place_in.md

-When `dcids` is an instance of a column, the returned `Place`s are formatted as a *named* `vector` where the names of the returned `vector` are string representations of `dcid`'s indices, mapping to the list of places contained in the place identified by the DCID in `i`-th cell of `dcids`.
+When `dcids` is an instance of a column, the returned `Place`s are formatted as a *named* `vector` where the names of the returned `vector` are string representations of `dcids`' indices, mapping to the list of places contained in the place identified by the DCID in `i`-th cell of `dcids`.
 The entries of the returned named `vector` will always contain a `vector` of place DCIDs of the given `place_type`.